12 min read

 My recommended path to success for the CIPP/US is:

-1. Take the sample exam.
+1. Take the practice exam.

 2. Read the book.